-The Short Story on PCOS and Hirsutism or Excessive Hair Growth.
+The Short Story on PCOS and Hair Loss.
 We know you’re in a hurry!

 PCOS Hair Issues

 Women with PCOS (Polycystic Ovarian Syndrome) can sometimes have polycystic ovaries, but what you might not know is there are a variety of symptoms pertaining to your hair as well.
 High levels of male hormones (androgens) that occur in PCOS can have a viral-like effect on a woman’s body.
 If you’re a woman with PCOS you might have a symptom called hirsutism, which can also cause excess body hair, as well as the symptom of baldness.
 When it comes to hair loss, women are far less likely to be accepted by society standards, which makes this condition both physically and emotionally devastating.
 These symptoms can often be managed with anti-androgenic drugs, or topical treatments, such as waxing, depilatories, or hair re-growth reatments with ingredients like Minoxidil.
 To prevent baldness, woman should first focus on her diet.
 Taking good care of your health by eating a nutritious diet, exercising regularly, and taking high quality nutritional supplements is the first line treatment for PCOS hair issues and other troubling symptoms.
 Remember too, this condition isn’t too uncommon since PCOS affects roughly five to ten percent of the population of females who are of childbearing age.2 So, if you, or someone you know, suffers from excess facial hair, there’s a strong chance it’s a sign of PCOS.
 Excess facial hair is a fact of life for as many as 15 percent of women and teenage females and this symptom can be linked to PCOS in about 70-80 percent of the cases.
 The same is true of excess body hair, as well as hair loss, known as male pattern baldness.3